dreverri/gollum-site/README.md

 * `page.author`          The author of the last edit
 * `page.date`            The date of the last edit

+## Default Layout

+A default layout is applied to the root folder for wikis that do not define a root layout.
+The default layout is the same used in gollum without the edit features.
+It's possible to generate a site without the default template using the "--no_default_layout" option:

+       $ gollum-site --no_default_layout generate

 ## Example

 To see gollum-site in action, let's use it to generate a static site from a